History of professional soccer in Seattle: 2022: First CONCACAF Champions League title

 The team qualified for the 2022 CONCACAF Champions League as the best-performing MLS club without their own berth, replacing the slot reserved for the cancelled U.S. Open Cup.
 In the round of 16, the Sounders were held to a scoreless draw to F.C.
 Motagua in Honduras but defeated them 5–0 in the second leg at home.
 Seattle then faced Club León in a rematch of the Leagues Cup Final, winning 3–0 at home in the first leg and drawing 1–1 in the second leg to advance to the semifinals.
 The team played MLS Cup 2021 champions New York City FC in the semifinals, winning 3–1 at home in the first leg and drawing 1–1 in the second leg to advance 4–2 on aggregate.
 The Sounders advance to their first Champions League final to face Mexican club UNAM, who hosted the first leg.
 The two teams drew 2–2 and returned to Seattle, where the Sounders won 3–0 in front of 68,741, setting a competition attendance record.
 The Sounders became the first MLS club to win the CONCACAF Champions League with their 5–2 aggregate victory.
 As CONCACAF champions, Seattle became the first MLS club to qualify for the FIFA Club World Cup.

 Sounders uniform evolution

-The kits used by various Sounders' franchises over the years have varied.
+The kits used by various Sounders franchises over the years have varied, but throughout all eras, the team's colors have shifted primarily between shades of blue and green.